SobakaPirat/sketch.py/README.md

 # sketch.py
- make sketch from your image.
+Make sketch from your image.
+Add your image as image.png.